 - A Provincial Recognized Official must be a Senior member in good standing with Horse Council BC.

 - A Provincial Recognized Official cannot be under suspension from any other equestrian organization.

-- A Provincial Recognized Official must attend one National, International, or Provincial recognized officials development clinic within each three year period to remain a current certified official.
+- A Provincial Recognized Official must attend one National, International, or Provincial recognized officials clinic within each three year period to remain a current certified official.